varunmehta/dive-into-iot/00-prerequisite/README.md

 sudo raspi-config
 ```

-You should see a blue screen with options in a grey box in the centre. [`raspi-config`](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) aims to provide the functionality to make the most common configuration changes.
+You should see a blue screen with options in a grey box in the center. [`raspi-config`](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) aims to provide the functionality to make the most common configuration changes.

 #### Change locale